tazbin/LRU-caching-class/README.md

 ```bash
 docker run lru-node
 ```
-You'll see the ```LRUCache``` is implemeted & the test cased has been been executed resulting in terminal as below
+You'll see the ```LRUCache``` is implemented & the test cases have been executed resulting in the terminal as below

 ```bash
 > lru-caching-class@1.0.0 test